mmkke/GMRI/README.md

 Hake_Domestic_Kilos        0.4379      0.142      3.091      0.003       0.157       0.719
 Pollock_Domestic_Kilos    -0.8893      0.178     -5.002      0.000      -1.242      -0.537
 ```
-Imported Cod and Haddock prices do seem to have a signifigant effect, as predicted, on Pollock prices.
+Imported Cod and Haddock prices do seem to have a significant effect, as predicted, on Pollock prices.
 There are also several domestic factors that seem to be influencing pollock price.
-Not suprisingly, the amount of domestic Pollock caught has a signifigant negative impact on price.
+Not surprisingly, the amount of domestic Pollock caught has a significant negative impact on price.
 Based on this analysis it seems that Pollock_Domestic_Kilos has the strongest impact on our dependent variable.

 The plot of the residuals below shows a distribution of residuals that appears random.
 Again this is a good indicator that a linear model is good fit for this dataset.

 <img src="figs/statsmodel_residuals.png" width=800>

-Our next steps will be to further investigate the relationship between X and y an dtry to find a regression model with the best possible predictive power as measured by explained varaince.
+Our next steps will be to further investigate the relationship between X and y and try to find a regression model with the best possible predictive power as measured by explained variance.
 To do so we will look at univariate, multivariate, and PCR regressions.
-Additonaly, we will try LASSO and Ridge Regresion model to better gernalize the model by regularizing the coeffecients.
+Additionally, we will try LASSO and Ridge Regression model to better generalize the model by regularizing the coefficients.

 ### Univariate Regression